 Upon a parent/guardian request to review or appeal a suspension, the Board or appointed Hearing Officer for Perspectives will review the suspension and share findings with the parents/guardians.
 To review or appeal a suspension, the parent/guardian must submit a written appeal letter to the Chief Executive Officer of Perspectives Charter Schools within two school days of the determination.
-The Chief Executive Officer or their designee will review the appeal letter and suspension summary report and make a decision on the appeal within two school days of receipt and notify the parent/guardian of the determination.
-Any appeals received on or after the third school day of the determination will not be honored.
+The Chief Executive Officer or their designee will review the appeal letter and suspension summary report and make a decision on the appeal and notify the parent/guardian of the determination.
+If a suspension appeal is not made within two school days the right is waived.